yuweijun/blog/_posts/2016-06-19-howto-tcp-keep-alive.md

 $> sysctl net.inet.tcp | grep -E "keepidle|keepintvl|keepcnt"
 {% endhighlight %}

 We mainly discuss how this is accomplished on the procfs interface because it's the most used, recommended and the easiest to understand.
-The sysctl interface, particularly regarding the sysctl(2) syscall and not the
+The `sysctl` interface, particularly regarding the
+`sysctl(2)` syscall and not the

-sysctl(8) tool, is only here for the purpose of background knowledge.
+`sysctl(8)` tool, is only here for the purpose of background knowledge.

 3.1.1.
 The procfs interface
 -----

 This interface requires both `sysctl` and `procfs` to be built into the kernel, and `procfs` mounted somewhere in the filesystem (usually on `/proc`, as in the examples below).
-You can read the values for the actual parameters by "catting" files in `/proc/sys/net/ipv4/ directory`:
+You can read the values for the actual parameters by "catting" files in `/proc/sys/net/ipv4/` directory:

 {% highlight bash %}
 $> cat /proc/sys/net/ipv4/tcp_keepalive_time